On the Edge of Despair, Reaching for Hope

 Fast Fashion

 At one time, there were four seasons of clothing.
-Today, there are 52 “micro-seasons” per year.
+Today, there are 50 to 100 microseasons per year.
 Fast fashion was artificially created.
-The demand “was carefully cultivated by fashion brands to change consumer behavior and make people want more and more, and quickly.”3
+The demand “was carefully cultivated by fashion brands to change consumer behavior and make people want more and more, and quickly.”10 As consumers clamored for cheap fashion, clothing companies resorted to low-quality materials and manufacturers to still profit.11

-But this disregard for quality has led to clothing going to landfills.
-“Constantly changing trends have encouraged consumers to discard clothing that’s no longer ‘in style’ even if it’s still wearable.”4 This is not sustainable.
+But this disregard for quality has led to massive amounts of clothing going to landfills.
+“Constantly changing trends have encouraged consumers to discard clothing that’s no longer ‘in style’ even if it’s still wearable.”12 This is not sustainable.

 Exterior of the Zara store in Tokyo, taken at night, lit up and brightly colored with a large digital advertising screen at top center.